 TikTok challenges, retargeting ads, GDPR, crypto, and cookies?
 Is this the advertising business that we inhabit today?
 It feels foreign and disorienting.
 It’s not that the pace of change is too great.
 It’s that we refuse to pause and assess the value of the shiny new digital objects.
 At the same time, the fundamentals of the business are absent in way too many instances today, and to be successful as a marketer, they must never be absent.
 Clients spend millions of dollars with agencies to grow their audiences and ultimately generate more sales.
 To help them achieve their ends, we must know and practice the fundamentals, speak the same industry language, and agree upon what success looks like.

 Learn from the Best, Learn from the Legends

 My desire to fill the knowledge gap for advertising students and working professionals led me to research the careers of legendary advertising professionals.
 Ultimately, I chose 13 individuals to focus on.
 Identifying their signature achievements, then stepping back to see the relationships between their thinking and doing, has helped me immensely in my own ad industry journey.
-I’m hoping that the information I’ve gathered also helps you in yours.
+I hope that the information I’ve gathered here also helps you in yours.

 Helen Lansdowne Resor introduced sex appeal to advertising along with ads that spoke directly to women.
 She also placed an emphasis on art direction and hiring fine artists to help make ads.
 Lansdowne Resor hired many women in executive positions and she helped run the largest ad agency in the U.S. for several decades.